awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-troubleshooting.md

 + You selected a valid product family and product pair but then removed the product family selection\.
 + You chose a product from the **Obsolete or mismatched options** sublist instead of the **Available and matching options** sublist\.

   Items in the product **Obsolete or mismatched options** sublist might have been entered in error through an SDK or AWS Command Line Interface \(AWS CLI\) `create-patch-baseline` command\.
 This could mean a typo was introduced or a product was assigned to the wrong product family\.
-A product also appears in the **Obsolete or mismatched options** sublist if it was specified for a previous patch baseline but has no patches available from Microsoft\.
+A product is also included in the **Obsolete or mismatched options** sublist if it was specified for a previous patch baseline but has no patches available from Microsoft\.

 **Solution**: To avoid this issue in the console, always choose options from the **Currently available options** sublists\.